Please note that this article contains affiliate links, read disclosures here.

 #7 – Lunch in at the office.

-My husband brings a “burrito/quesadilla” for lunch at work.
+Oftentimes, my husband brings a “burrito/quesadilla” for lunch at work.
 It consists of a rice tortilla, deli meat, ground black beans, and cheese.

 Here’s the quick rundown of this recipe…

 - Ground the beans to mush – think refried bean consistency

 - Fold in half for a quesadilla if using a rice tortilla (they don’t roll up that great) OR if using a flour tortilla, roll it into a burrito

 - Put on hot skillet to seal, let cool, then store